 • No. EVT benefits everyone.
 It teaches people to recognise their own strengths and value the strengths of others.

-• hing from strategic planning to team conflict.
+• Anything from strategic planning to team conflict.
 EVT is a problem-solving process that works across industries and challenges.

 • It’s practical, it’s structured, and it’s based on lived experience.
 EVT changes the way people think and work together, not just how they feel about difference.